epfl-lara/stainless/resourcebounds.rst

 ------------------------------------

 Let us start by considering the function ``count`` shown below that decrements ``n`` until ``0``.
-The function takes time `O(n)`, if we consider subtraction of big integers as a constant time operation.
+The function takes time `O(n)`.
+(Subtraction of big integers is considered as a constant time operation.)
 This can be expressed in Leon as shown below:

 .. code-block:: scala